fabriziocominetti/fabriziocominetti.github.io/index.md

 [![Open Research Poster](https://img.shields.io/badge/PDF-Open_Research_Poster-blue?logo=adobe-acrobat-reader&logoColor=white)](https://github.com/fabriziocominetti/data-science-UniMiB/blob/main/Master's%20Thesis/Cominetti_Fabrizio-Tesi_LMDS.pdf)
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/fabriziocominetti/data-science-UniMiB/tree/main/Master's%20Thesis)

-Multimodal models have brought about significant and rapid technological innovations in recent years.
+<p style="color:#727272">Multimodal models have brought about significant and rapid technological innovations in recent years.
 Among these, vision and language models excel at processing, comprehending, and manipulating data and information from two modalities: text and image, representing textual and visual components, respectively.
 However, the possible presence of bias represents a significant concern that can overshadow their impressive capabilities.
 Starting with the construction of a novel and morphed dataset derived from UTKFace, this paper utilizes three pre-trained models - ALBEF, BLIP-2, and CLIP - to investigate gender and racial biases in VL models.
 The experiments span from zero-shot retrieval to zero-shot classification tasks, aiming to identify and measure bias across specific demographic groups.
-The findings contribute to advancing fair artificial intelligence by emphasizing the importance of addressing biases, particularly within these increasingly adopted models.
+The findings contribute to advancing fair artificial intelligence by emphasizing the importance of addressing biases, particularly within these increasingly adopted models.</p>

 <center><img src ="./images/projects/thesis-dataset.jpg" alt="Master's Thesis - UniMiB"></center>